-Paris is one of the most popular tourist destinations in the world, and there are some really captivating facts and bits of knowledge to discover!
+Paris is one of the most popular cities in the world, and there are some really captivating facts and bits of knowledge to discover!
 Any city that is as old as Paris is bound to have a long list of interesting, fun and sometimes even scary stories behind it, and I’ve compiled a few of my favorites!

-Fun Facts About Paris
+Fun Facts About Paris, France

 2) Camouflage clothing in the military was first used by the French.
 The word “camouflage” roughly translates to “make up for the stage”.